kevinmadson026/firetv-remapper/README.md

+How to install:

+don't need to install but need enable ADB on FireTv Stick previously and change Ip address on file run.bat:

+set IP_ADDRESS=192.168.1.7:5555

+How to run:

 Functions:

 - Remap the “Prime Video” and “Netflix” buttons on the remote control to open the Smartube and LazerPlay apps instead.